-The themes of conflict and co-operation are at the core of the Master's track in English Literature and Culture, a programme that allows students a broad choice from a range of modules drawing on the full historical and geographical sweep of literatures in English.
+Literary study is socially relevant: from the medieval to the modern, it maps the forces which divide and unite people.
+The themes of conflict and co-operation are at the core of the Master's track in English Literature and Culture, a programme that allows students a broad choice from a range of modules drawing on the full historical and geographical sweep of English literature.

-It is a key tenet of the track that the academic study of English literature can be used to reflect on the ways that people - as individuals and as groups - interact with one another, and that it provides a catalyst for insight into contemporary social debates.
+It is a key tenet of the track that the academic study of English literature can be used to reflect on the ways that people - as individuals and as groups - interact with one another and that it provides a catalyst for insight into contemporary social debates.
 Literature captures the separation and the solidarity of its writers and audiences in a manner particular to itself: it is a multidisciplinary practice that is as various as the texts it studies.
-The programme's core themes of conflict and co-operation take their inspiration from a paths in the Dutch National Research Agenda which was established by a coalition of academic and business organisations (including the Confederation of Netherlands Industry & Employers, and the Netherlands Organisation for Scientific Research).
+The programme's core themes of conflict and co-operation take their inspiration from the Dutch National Research Agenda which was established by a coalition of academic and business organisations (including the Confederation of Netherlands Industry & Employers, and the Netherlands Organisation for Scientific Research).
 It is also linked to sustainable society, a research priority of the university.

-Master's Honours Programme (honours program)
+Master Honours College (honours program)

 Placements (which are optional) are arranged by the students themselves but they are supervised by the English Department which will give you advice about them.

-Students can also follow Masterlanguage courses.
+Students can also follow Master language courses.
 These courses are jointly organized by the English departments of the universities of the Netherlands and courses take place all over the country.
-You may follow Masterlanguage courses in consultation with the Board of Examiners of your Master's degree programme.
+You may follow Master language courses in consultation with the Board of Examiners of your Master's degree programme.

 |Specific requirements||More information|